“What we've got here is, failure to communicate…some men, you just can't reach“

 A client asked me in a session recently – why can't people communicate?
 My answer was uncertainty and the associated fear.
 We are desperately afraid of that which we don't know.
 The bogeyman under your bed or the ghost in your closet.

 Human beings don't like change because it has so many unknowns.
 We are pattern-recognition organisms.
-We love to form meaning and purpose from the things we do, and we thrive on it.
+We love to form meaning and purpose from what we do and thrive on it.
 Through our faculties of perception, we literally make shape, colour, and form through our interpretation of the environment.

-We rely on repetition and predictability, but it is the reliance on these things that is our downfall.
+We rely on repetition and predictability, but reliance on these things is our downfall.
 We risk becoming rigid and immovable, and where there is a dramatic change, we batten down the hatches and become locked in.

 Someone must be willing to bring everyone together and start the conversation.
 Make the space safe.
 Encourage honesty, not finger-pointing.
 Get it out there, warts and all.
 Find out where the dark spots are, turn a light on and bring these issues into the open.
 Because once they are seen, and once there is acceptance amongst all parties that we'll never get it perfect, there may be the chance to see everyone clearly and remove the fear around what is unknown.